Custom Attribute Mapping

 - Select the enterprise connection you want to configure.

-- In the Overview tab, go to the Identity provider attributes section.
+- On the Overview tab, find the Identity provider attributes card.

-- Under Custom attributes, select Create custom attribute.
+- In the Custom attributes section, select Create custom attribute.

-publicMetadataKey where this value will be stored (e.g.,department). - Select Create attribute.
+publicMetadatakey where this value will be stored (e.g.,department). - In the Display name field, enter a human-readable name (e.g.,

 Map attributes for SSO connections